Ionization Energy Trends On Periodic Table

 • IE3 = 7733 kJ/mol

 The first two ionization energies are relatively low, indicating that the first two electrons are easily removed.
-However, there is a large jump in ionization energy between IE2 and IE3.
-This indicates that the first two electrons are valence electrons, and the third electron is a core electron.
-Therefore, magnesium has two valence electrons and is in group 2 of the periodic table.
+Even so, there is a large jump in ionization energy between IE2 and IE3.
+Now, this indicates that the first two electrons are valence electrons, and the third electron is a core electron.
+Which means, magnesium has two valence electrons and is in group 2 of the periodic table.

 Applications of Ionization Energy